-Tension continues to mount in Northern Ireland amid preparations for the protestant celebration of Orange Day, tomorrow (July 12).
+Background: Tension continues to mount in Northern Ireland amid preparations for the protestant celebration of Orange Day, tomorrow (July 12).
 The day marks the victory in 1690 of the protestants over the catholic forces in the Battle of the Boyne.
 The victory established protestant primacy in the area.

 The warring faiths of 1690 are still in conflict.
 More than 11,000 British troops are in Northern Ireland to prevent the violence which seems inevitable when Orangemen parade their victory throughout the land.